 What About Chapter 5 Tenants?

-Left out of this discussion are the 3% of renting households that fall under the city’s earlier Chapter 5 rent stabilization ordinance.
-Those lucky folks get a much sweeter deal than most: their rent has long increased by only 1% on average every 12 months and even dipped below that some months in our low-inflation environment.
-In recent months it was pretty steady at about 1.7%.
-Why?
-Because Chapter 5 calculates CPI monthly from BLS price data.
+Left out of this discussion so far are the 3% of renting households that fall under the city’s earlier Chapter 5 rent stabilization ordinance.
+Those lucky folks got a much sweeter deal than the rest of us.
+Because of low inflation their rent has long increased by only 1% on average each year and it even dipped below that in some months.
+More recently it was a pretty steady 1.7% on the rent increase.

-The spike in the Chapter 5 increase is a mystery to me.
-When I earlier tried to use CPI data in the city’s complex Chapter 5 formula I could not reproduce the city’s posted figures.
-You can try this at home!
-Find the CPI figures here for the LA-Long Beach-Anaheim region.
-Then plug them into your spreadsheet and apply this formula:
+What would account for that jump?
+When we plugged in CPI data into the city’s complex Chapter 5 formula we could not reproduce the city’s posted figures.
+Try it at home: find the CPI figures here for the LA-Long Beach-Anaheim region and then plug them into a spreadsheet using this formula: